e-c-cone/CPE-423/README.md

 These various election prediction tactics will be fed as input data into three machine learning models.
 These will include a long short-term memory, a logistic regression, and a neural network.
 The three models will jointly weighted to generate the optimal candidate characteristics.
 A report card will subsequently be generated for a given candidate indicating deviation from the optimal characteristics desired by the community.

+## Environment Management

+The environment used by the code is stored in the `envs` directory.
+This can be easily updated through the Anaconda terminal utilizing `conda env export > envs/base.yml` to update the existing .yml file, or alternatively, `conda env update -f envs/base.yml --prune` to update the activated conda environment.
+To create a new conda environment, `conda env create -f envs/base.yml` can be used.
+The `base.yml` can be replaced with any other given yml files being utilized.